diegofazio/hbwui/readme.md

 ## MacOS

-webview depends on the Cocoa and Webkit frameworks.
+Webview depends on the Cocoa and Webkit frameworks.